esphome/esphome-docs/components/sensor/pulse_meter.rst

 ----------------

 The sensor defaults to units of ``pulses/min``.
 You can change this by using :ref:`sensor-filters`.
-For example, if you’re using the pulse meter with a photodiode to count the light pulses on a power meter that outputs ``10000 pulses / kWh``, you can use the following to output instantaneous usage in ``W``:
+For example, if you’re using the pulse meter with a photodiode to count the light pulses on a power meter that has an impulse constant of ``10000 pulses / kWh``, you can use the following to output instantaneous usage in ``W``:

 .. code-block:: yaml